-Question ID 1-E2RB6B Question Type Legislative Question: Legislative Requirement the site only accepting wastes limited to the types specified in the ECA? gislative Requirement EPA 27 (1); EPA 40; Observation Yes The site is currently closed to all landfilling operations and is operating as a transfer station.
+Question ID 1-E2RB6B Question Type Legislative Question: tes limited to the types specified in the EC ۵2 Legislative Requirement EPA 27 (1); EPA 4 40; Observation Yes The site is currently closed to all landfilling operations and is operating as a transfer station.
 All residential waste and blue box recycling is transferred to GFL for disposal and processing.
 Condition 9(4) of the ECA states that the site shall only accept residential and industrial, commercial, and institutional (IC&I) waste and recyclables.
 This includes residential and IC&I waste, blue-box recyclables, source separated organics, waste tires, leaf and yard waste, waste electrical and electronic equipment (WEEE), refrigerant appliances, scrap metal, construction and demolition (C&D) and bulky waste.
-The 2021 Annual Report lister - 415 tonnes of municipal was - 780 cubic metres of leaf and - 3,800 cubic metres of C&D a - 97 tonnes of blue box recycl and 17 tonnes cardboard) - 3 tonnes organics - 129 tonnes of scrap metal - 63 refrigerant units - 3,078 tires - 20 tonnes of WEEE ste transferred to the G I yard waste and bulky waste FL facility in Moose At time of the inspection, staff have an agreement with the T hazardous household waste t own of Renfrew for res •
+The 2021 Annual Report listed the following waste quantities for 2021, - 415 tonnes of municipal waste transferred to the GFL facility in Moose Creek - 780 cubic metres of leaf and yard waste - 3,800 cubic metres of C&D and bulky waste - 97 tonnes of blue box recyclables (45 tonnes commingled waste, 35 tonnes mixed fibres and 17 tonnes cardboard) - 3 tonnes organics - 129 tonnes of scrap metal - 63 refrigerant units - 3,078 tires - 20 tonnes of WEEE At time of the inspection, staff stated that they no longer accept organics at the site.
+They have an agreement with the Town of Renfrew for residents in their Township to take hazardous household waste to the Renfrew Landfill.